Autodidac/Autodidac/README.md

 https://youtube.com/@adamrushford

-I’m A Passionate Autodidactic Xennial Independent C++ Game Dev and Tuber with experience in:
+I’m A Passionate Autodidactic Independent C++ Game Dev:

-- **Web Design**: HTML5, CSS, JavaScript, and more.
-- **Programming Languages**: C++, C#, Python, Lua.

   I specialize in C++ Game Engine and Game Design and eagerly anticipate C++23 with its exciting new features like modules.
 As an Independent Game Developer, I am now well on my way building my own open source free game engine for use in my projects and everyone else's!

 ### 🚀 What I'm Working On